Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Cases that need to be considered for reducing the azure resource cost.md

 - **Storage**

 - **Disk**
+  - Make sure to select the right disk for the machine, default is Premium SSD – the most expensive option.
+For non-production environments and for production servers that don't need high performance SSD, change to a disk with a lower cost.
+You can also delete the disks that are unused means when we delete the virtual machine the disks associated to that VM are not deleted automatically, which leaves behind as orphaned disks.
+For deleting such disks perform the following steps:(for managed disks)
+    1. From Azure portal search for disks
+    2. When the search is complete you’ll see a list of all your disks.
+Look for any disks that do not have an owner listed.
+    3. Select one of the disks without an owner.
+Check the "Disk state” in the overview tab to make sure that the disk is unattached.
+If it is, go ahead and click “Delete.”

 - **Licences**
   - If we have our own Windows Server or SQL Server license we can use those Licences and we can save upto 40% of the cost.
 When you provide your own license, Azure doesn't have